Prienral/MemAll/README.md

-This project employs code to simulate various memory allocation algorithms, addressing distinctions in memory and pages.
+This project uses code to imitate different memory allocation algorithms, handling various memory and page scenarios.

-It utilizes arrays to represent and illustrate the concept of a free pool.
+It utilizes arrays to illustrate the free memory pool.